aminudzara/aminudzara/README.md

 # 👋 Hi, I'm Aminu Dzara!

-I'm a passionate **data enthusiast** from Nigeria, dedicated to harnessing the power of data for **social impact**.
+I'm a passionate **data professional**, dedicated to harnessing the power of data for **social impact**.
 With a strong foundation in **Computer Science**, I am continually expanding my skills to tackle real-world challenges.

 💻 Currently, I'm diving into the world of **data science** and **machine learning**, exploring how data can drive innovation and impact in humanitarian and development sectors.